pinardy/big-data-kafka-spark/README.md

 ## Troubleshooting

-To have minimal problems when running the entire setup, increase the resource allocation (CPU and memory limit).
+- To have minimal problems when running the entire setup, increase the resource allocation (CPU and memory limit).
 A minimum of 12 GB of memory and CPU limit of 8 are recommended.
+- If some services are not able to run, it could be due to a conflict of ports (i.e. ports are already used by existing services on your machine).
+Either ensure that those ports are freed up for use (recommended), or use another port altogether by changing the external ports in the `docker-compose` files